The Quest (2006 video game): Reception

 Reviewing the 2009 iOS release, Slide to Play described it as "a great, story-rich game that requires some patience for its blocky screens and difficult controls".
-In 2010, the classic version was selected as one of IGN's top five iPhone RPGs.
+In 2010, the classic version was selected as one of IGNs top five iPhone RPGs.
 The same year, PC World included it in their top 5 role-playing games for the iPhone, recommending it to fans of early 1990s PC games.
-In 2014, Shaun Musgrave of Touch Arcade called this version "a true mobile classic" that "remains one of the best RPG experiences on a mobile device" despite its aging graphics.
+In 2014, Shaun Musgrave of TouchArcade called this version "a true mobile classic" that "remains one of the best RPG experiences on a mobile device" despite its aging graphics.
 Damien McFerran of Pocket Gamer rated the classic version 3.5/5 stars and wrote, "If you consider yourself to be a fan of this genre, then this is one quest that is well worth undertaking."

 Touch Arcade made The Quest HD its iOS game of the week.
 In their review, Musgrave rated it 5/5 stars and called it "an excellent remake".
 The Hungarian-language version of IGN rated the PC remaster 8.5/10.